Pogba tests positive for coronavirus and withdraws from France squad for UEFA Nations League | Goal.com

 The 27-year-old had been named in the world champions' squad for upcoming fixtures against Croatia and Sweden but has now been forced out of consideration for selection.

-Pogba has been replaced in Deschamps' squad by Rennes midfielder Camavinga, while international teammate Tanguy Ndombele of Tottenham Hotspur also misses out.
+Pogba has been replaced in Deschamps' squad by Rennes midfielder Camavinga, while international team-mate Tanguy Ndombele of Tottenham also misses out.

 However, he should be able to play in United's first game of the 2020-21 Premier League season, against Crystal Palace on September 19.
 The Red Devils start their domestic season a week later than most of their rivals to allow them additional rest due to their exploits in Europe.